tomas303/palspvsce/README.md

 This extension contributes the following settings:

 * `pascalLanguageServer.serverPath`: Path to the Pascal Language Server executable (required).
+* `pascalLanguageServer.connectionType`: Connection type to use ("stdio" or "tcp").
+* `pascalLanguageServer.tcpPort`: TCP port for the language server when using TCP connection (default: 8080).
+* `pascalLanguageServer.tcpHost`: TCP host for the language server (default: localhost).
 * `pascalLanguageServer.trace.server`: Controls the verbosity of communication traces between VSCode and the language server.
 * `pascalLanguageServer.searchFolders`: Array of folders to search during code analysis and resolution.